FrancisVega/fractalcomp/README.md

 ### Examples of use

-This command creates three base component files using templates in comp-templates folder
+This command creates the three base components files using templates in comp-templates folder

+    # Create a button component
     newcomp button --nunjucks --css --json

 **button.njk**